-- Assist in developing a clear project brief. - Advise on the rights. constraints. consents and approvals. - Define the services and scope of work required. - Advise on criteria specific to own scope of work that could influence the project life cycle - cost significantly. - Review and analyse information gathered - Conduct visual assessment of the road - Identify statutory and regulatory requirements - Evaluate risk that the project presents to the Client - Other criteria a) Traffic assessment b) Structures assessment
+- · Assist in developing a clear project brief. - Advise on the rights, constraints, consents, and approvals. - Define the services and scope of work required. - Advise on criteria specific to own scope of work that could influence the project life cycle. - cost significantly. - Review and analyse information gathered. - Conduct visual assessment of the road based on TMH 9 and TMH 12. - Identify statutory and regulatory requirements. - Evaluate risk that the project presents to the Client. - Other criteria a) Traffic assessment b) Structures assessment

-The Service Provider shall review the traffic data provided to determine any potential need for capacity and pavement improvement and identify any need for additional traffic counts or studies.
+The Consulting Engineer shall review the traffic data provided to determine any potential need for capacity and pavement improvement and identify any need for additional traffic counts or studies.